yast/yast.github.io/doc/development.md

 Rake Based YaST Packages
 ========================

-This is a generic documenation for YaST packages which use `rake` for building the package.
+This is a generic documentation for YaST packages which use `rake` for building the package.
 Such packages do not have the `Makefile.cvs` file in the base directory, but have a `Rakefile` file.